edinburgh-napier/set09121/lectures/lecture8.md

     - Sequence diagrams -- individual steps and interaction between components.
     - State diagrams -- model object or system state.
 - **Use diagrams whenever possible!**
- - Working out on paper how something works is always easier than banging your head off your code, even if the diagram is rough.
+ - Working out on paper how something works is **always** easier than banging your head off your code.
- - Trust me, I've been there.
+ - Trust me, we've all been there.

 ---